StevenBlack/vocab/million-dollar-words.md

 ### propinquity
-Closeness or nearness, either physically (as in prox- imity) or spiritually (as in affinity).
+Closeness or nearness, either physically (as in proximity) or spiritually (as in affinity).
 Something lying right next to something else is in propinquity to it; two people who share spiritual, philosophical or intellectual ideas also have a propinquity.

 ### prosaic